Art that invites contemplation.

 Photographs in the “Untitled” series have now been included in more than one dozen group exhibitions across the United States of America, and have been published in print and online art magazines in several countries.

-In addition, Agoston’s self-published books – Untitled Vol.1 and Untitled Vol. 2 – have been added to the shelves of libraries at the Victoria and Albert Museum in London, the Museum of Modern Art in New York, and the Smithsonian American Art Museum in Washington, D.C., among others.
-Untitled Vol.3 was published in 2017.
+In addition, Agoston’s self-published books – Untitled Vol.1, Untitled Vol. 2 and Untitled Vol.3– have been added to the shelves of libraries at the Victoria and Albert Museum in London, the Museum of Modern Art in New York, the Smithsonian American Art Museum in Washington, D.C., and the Fine Arts Library at the Harvard Art Museums in Cambridge, MA among others.

 Agoston was deeply affirmed and encouraged when Pritzker Architecture Prize recipient Toyo Ito wrote to her in 2014, "Pictures in your book are so beautiful that they give me design inspiration.”